build-your-own-internet/byoi/chapters/001-getting-started/README.md

 ### Remove default IP address configuration

-Next, let's configure the network ourselves using the `ip` command on the container.
+Next, let's configure the network ourselves using the `ip` command on each container.
 First, we should remove the IP addresses that docker configured on each container.
-To do that, first we need to see what IP address docker configured on each container using the `ip addr` command, as follows:
+To do that, we need to see what IP address docker configured on each container using the `ip addr` command, as follows:

 ```bash